 Chia Seeds

 Chia seeds are tiny little seeds known for their health benefits.
-These tiny seeds are super rich in omega-3 fatty acids, fiber, protein, antioxidants, vitamins, and minerals.
+These tiny seeds are rich in omega-3 fatty acids, fiber, protein, antioxidants, vitamins, and minerals.
 They also have a high soluble and insoluble fiber content.

 When you mix chia seeds with water or other liquids, their soluble fiber forms a gel-like substance.
 This substance can regulate bowel movements, which can help improve digestive health.